dfhawthorne/ansible-ocm12c/README.md

 # ansible-ocm12c
-Ansible playbooks and associated files for constructing an Oracle 12C RAC environment as well as single instance environments for Oracle 12 Data Gurad.
+Ansible playbooks and associated files for constructing an Oracle 12C RAC environment as well as single instance environments for Oracle 12 Data Guard.

 **Incomplete Repository**